 In addition to the analysis of actual distracted driving in California and all across the United States, Zendrive’s study also focused on the effectiveness of federal and state laws banning the use of hand-held phones.
 While the hand-held phone bans are intended to reduce the amount of time drivers spend looking at their cellphones instead of the road, studies show that these laws are not always working.

-Zendrive’s study shows that out of all cities across the United States, Los Angeles ranked as the most distracted city.
+Zendrive’s study shows that out of all cities across the United States, Los Angeles ranked as the most distracting city.
 And this is not surprising considering how prevalent car accidents caused by distracted driving are in Los Angeles and all across California.

 Our Los Angeles car accident attorney at the JML Law reminds readers that current state laws in California prohibit holding an electronic device while driving as a primary offense.
 Even though these laws are rather strict, 50,000 citations are issued to California drivers for using their cellphones while driving each year.